spkcspider/spkcspider/README.md

 * raw=true: optimize output for machines
 * raw=embed: embed content, for ContentList only
 * id=id&id=id: limit content ids, for ContentList only
-* search=foo: search case insensitive for string in info for lists only
+* search=foo: search case insensitive for string in assigned content info, user component description and name (if uc not selected), for lists only
-* info=foo: search info tag in info for list only
+* info=foo: search info tag in info, for list only.
+Restricts search field.
 * protection=false: fail if protections are required
 * protection=xy&protection=yx...: protections to use
 * [embed_big=true]: only staff and superuser can use it.
 Overrides maximal size of files which are embedded